Passenger Demand Forecasting Council

 Welcome to the online resource of the Passenger Demand Forecasting Council.
 This site is provided for Members of the Council and its Associate Members.

-The Passenger Demand Forecasting Council (PDFC) brings together all of the train operating companies, Network Rail, Department for Transport, Transport Scotland, the Office of Rail Regulation, Transport for London, the Urban Transport Group, and Welsh Government.
+The Passenger Demand Forecasting Council (PDFC) brings together all of the train operating companies, Network Rail, Department for Transport, Transport Scotland, the Office of Rail Regulation, the Rail Safety and Standards Board, Transport for London, the Urban Transport Group, and Welsh Government.
 Its aims include the procurement of research into demand forecasting issues relevant to the rail industry and to maintain and develop the Passenger Demand Forecasting Handbook.

 The Council offers consultancies and other organisations involved in the field the opportunity to become Associate Members, and so gain access to this valuable resource.